pojntfx/hydrapp/README.md

 After the action has run, the generated packages and installation instructions will be published to GitHub pages.
 You can find the link to them in the generated `README.md` or by heading to the URL reported by the `publish-linux` action; they should look something like this:

 ![Screenshot of the generated installation instructions](./docs/screenshot-generated-installation-instructions.png)

+Once your users install the app using these instructions, they'll receive updates automatically, either through their system's native package manager (for DEBs, RPMs, Flatpaks and APKs) or hydrapp's own self-updater (for MSIs, DMGs and static binaries for all other platforms).

+**🚀 That's it!** You've successfully created, started, iterated on, packaged and published your first hydrapp app.
+We can't wait to see what you're going to build next with hydrapp!
+Be sure to take a look at the [reference](#reference), [examples](#examples) and [frequently asked questions](#faq) for more information.

 ## Reference